Bunyamwera Virus: Profile and Information

 • Species: Bunyamwera orthobunyavirus

-First discovered in Uganda, the bunyamwera virus was mostly isolated to Uganda, Nigeria, South Africa and throughout most of the sub-Saharan Africa regions.
+First discovered in Uganda, the bunyamwera virus was mostly isolated to Uganda, Nigeria, South Africa, and most of the sub-Saharan African regions.

-Also the antibodies have widely been detected in people with high prevalence (up to 82%) in these same regions, in domestic animals, other primates, rodents and birds.
+Also, the antibodies have been widely detected in people with high prevalence (up to 82%) in these same regions and in domestic animals, other primates, rodents, and birds.

 As part of the Yellow fever surveillance effort in Africa in 1943, the virus was first isolated from several Aedes species of mosquitoes (commonly known as the Yellow fever mosquitoes) in the Semliki forest, Uganda, as this mosquito is labeled as the primary vector of this virus.

-Though the condition where the virus enters the bloodstream and access the rest of the body capable of supporting the mosquito transmiswsion have been recorded in rodents, bats and non-human primates, the full history of the virus is still unclear and unresolved to science.
+Though the condition where the virus enters the bloodstream and accesses the rest of the body capable of supporting mosquito transmission has been recorded in rodents, bats, and non-human primates, the full history of the virus is still unclear and unresolved to science.

-This virus have been isolated and discovered to be causes and co-causes of several infections and illnesses in sub-Saharan regions.
+This virus has been isolated and discovered to be the cause and co-cause of several infections and illnesses in sub-Saharan regions.

-Some of these isolated strands include the most common Ngari virus, Batai virus, Playas virus, Potosi virus, Tensaw virus and so on.
+Some of these isolated strands include the most common Ngari, Batai, Playas, Potosi, Tensaw, and so on.

-The Ngari virus for instance, has been linked with large outbreaks of viral haemorrhagic fevers (VHFs) – an illness characterized by fever and severe bleeding disorder- in places like Kenya and Somalia.
+The Ngari virus, for instance, has been linked with large outbreaks of viral hemorrhagic fevers (VHFs) – an illness characterized by fever and severe bleeding disorder- in places like Kenya and Somalia.

 Bunyamwera Fever